 What other skills are required?

 It can sometimes seem that a data scientist needs to be a jack of all trades and a master of them all.
-Along with good software, mathematical and statistical skills, data scientists require good communication, structured thinking and storytelling skills, along with the ability to carry out data visualization.
-Thus software skills in data science fields may be only one aspect of what you need to have a successful career
+Along with good software, mathematical, and statistical skills, data scientists require good communication, structured thinking, and storytelling skills, along with the ability to carry out data visualization, including proficiency in python for data science.
+Thus, software skills in data science fields may be only one aspect of what you need to have a successful career.

 Above all a data scientist needs to be endlessly curious, always keen to see what the data reveals or what might happen if the data is tweaked in any way.
 This desire for new learning will serve them well, as data science is an ever developing discipline, with new tools and software emerging all the time.